MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 ## Limitations

-The following limitations apply in the Unified Interface apps:
+The following limitations apply to the Unified Interface apps:

-- The "applicable when" and "success conditions" aren't supported and will not work as expected if they are configured on related entities.
+- The "applicable when" and "success conditions" aren't supported and won't work as expected if they are configured for related entities.
-- Multiple SLA items can't be defined with the same "applicable when" condition and different success criteria for an SLA.
+- Multiple SLA items can't be defined with the same "applicable when" criteria and different "success conditions" for an SLA.

 ### See also